Mc-Zen/tidy/docs/tidy-guide.typ

     "Mc-Zen",
   ),
   abstract: [
     *tidy* is a package that generates documentation directly in #link("https://typst.app/", [Typst])  for your Typst modules.
-It parses docstring comments similar to javadoc and co. and can be used to easily build a reference section for each module.
+It parses doc-comments and can be used to easily build a reference section for each module.
   ],
   date: datetime.today().display("[month repr:long] [day], [year]"),
   version: version,